docker/docs/_vendor/github.com/compose-spec/compose-spec/build.md

 When used to build service images from source, the Compose file creates three Docker images:

-* `awesome/webapp` Docker image is built using `webapp` sub-directory, within the Compose file's parent folder, as the Docker build context.
+* `awesome/webapp`: A Docker image is built using `webapp` sub-directory, within the Compose file's parent folder, as the Docker build context.
 Lack of a `Dockerfile` within this folder throws an error.
-* `awesome/database` Docker image is built using `backend` sub-directory within the Compose file parent folder. `backend.Dockerfile` file is used to define build steps, this file is searched relative to the context path, which means `..` resolves to the Compose file parent folder, so `backend.Dockerfile` is a sibling file.
+* `awesome/database`: A Docker image is built using `backend` sub-directory within the Compose file parent folder. `backend.Dockerfile` file is used to define build steps, this file is searched relative to the context path, which means `..` resolves to the Compose file parent folder, so `backend.Dockerfile` is a sibling file.
 * A Docker image is built using the `custom` directory with the user's HOME as the Docker context.
-Compose warns the user about the non-portable path used to build image.
+Compose displays a warning about the non-portable path used to build image.

 On push, both `awesome/webapp` and `awesome/database` Docker images are pushed to the default registry.
-The `custom` service image is skipped as no `image` attribute is set and the user is warned about this missing attribute.
+The `custom` service image is skipped as no `image` attribute is set and Compose displays a warning about this missing attribute.

-## Build definition
+## Attributes

-The `build` element defines configuration options that are applied by Compose to build Docker image from source.
+The `build` subsection defines configuration options that are applied by Compose to build Docker images from source.
 `build` can be specified either as a string containing a path to the build context or as a detailed structure:

 Using the string syntax, only the build context can be configured as either: